How To Up Your Commercial Mortgage Broker Tech Game

 Designing an online portal can be complicated, but luckily, many web developers create custom solutions or off-the-shelf software for brokers looking for a solution with minimal setup.
 If a broker is already using a website as a part of their business, there’s a good chance that their web developer can steer them in the right direction.

-In addition to improving their customer relationships and user experience, mortgage business brokers should consider enhancing the loan origination process.
+In addition to improving their customer relationships and user experience, a commercial mortgage broker should consider enhancing the loan origination process.
 This step is important and time-consuming, so investing in new technology would be a huge benefit.

 Loan origination software reduces the dependency of a paper-based process and takes your business online via a cloud-based interface.
 Origination software like LendingPad and ICE Mortgage Technology by Encompass gives brokers the ability to originate loans completely online and receive leads, gain insights, and integrate directly with a broker’s CRM system.